ATV (Austria)

 ATV is the largest commercial television station in Austria, and was the first commercial station to be aired via transmitters after a long time when commercial broadcasts in Austria were only possible via satellite or cable and the national public broadcaster ORF held a monopoly of using the airwaves.

 According to the current broadcasting legislation in Austria, ATV has to be transmitted nationwide alongside the two public channels ORF1 and ORF2 via digital terrestrial television and satellite as well as all cable companies in Austria have to provide at least these three channels to their subscribers.

 Satellite broadcasts are encrypted as are the ORF channels but it is possible to watch ATV by using the decoding cards issued by ORF.
 These cards can be obtained only by people living in Austria and paying the television license fees.

 Another important Austrian commercial television stations available on digital terrestrial television, satellite and cable is Puls 4, although these have to arrange their broadcasting independently since they are not covered by the aforementioned Austrian television legislation regulating the two ORF channels and ATV.

 History

 From 1997 till 2000 the station was called W1 (Wien 1, named after the capital city Vienna) which initially provided only regional broadcasting via the cable network in Vienna.
-Starting in the year 2000, the channel adopted nationwide programming and entered all the other cable networks in Austria and was renamed ATV.
+Starting 17 January 2000, the channel adopted nationwide programming and entered all the other cable networks in Austria and was renamed ATV.

+With ATV being a cable channel, there were no clear policies to establish a private terrestrial channel.
+There were only two channels broadcasting free-to-air, ORF 1 and ORF 2.
+It wasn't until 1 August 2001 when the Private Television Law was passed.
+Such a situation led to some policymakers at the time by saying that Austria was "probably the last country in the civilized world" to introduce private television, as ATV was only receivable on cable networks in Vienna, Linz and Salzburg.
+Journalists and media businessmen even came up with nicknames ("Medien-Albanien" and "Medien-Kasachstan" comparing the situation to lesser-developed countries such as Albania and Kazakhstan, in the sense that those countries had limited freedoms, but had private television before Austria did).

-In 2003, the channel started nationwide broadcasts using analogue terrestrial transmitters.
+On 1 June 2003, the channel started nationwide broadcasts using analogue terrestrial transmitters, and on digital satellite on 18 September.
 The digital television transition started in Austria in 2006 and since then, ATV has been available on digital terrestrial television.
 In the 2003-2006 period, the channel was called ATVplus.

 The analogue channels used by ATV were already allocated in 1972 when the introduction of a third nationwide TV-channel (either by ORF or by a commercial company) was discussed in Austria.
 These discussions actually lasted from the 1970s until 2003.